Careers Service

 2. Emphasise your results rather than responsibilities

-Instead of just listing your tasks/responsibilities, make your CV stand out by highlighting any key achievements or positive impact you made.
-Try to quantify these where possible, for example, if you fundraised for a society, you could include how much money you raised.
-You could also include any excellent academic results for modules/assignments in your Education section.
+Instead of listing your tasks or responsibilities, make your CV stand out by highlighting key achievements.
+Try to back these up these where possible.
+For example, if you fundraised for a society, you could include how much money you raised.
+You could also include any excellent academic results for modules or assignments in your Education section.

-Using strong action verbs such as ‘managed’, ‘implemented’, ‘co-ordinated’, ‘achieved’ will give your CV additional impact.
-You can find more action verbs on our CVs & Covering Letters workbook below.
+Using strong action verbs such as: ‘managed’, ‘implemented’, ‘co-ordinated’, ‘achieved’ will give your CV extra impact.
+You can find more action verbs on our CVs & Covering Letters workbook.

 3. Choose your format

-Think about how you’ll arrange your experience, skills and achievements to make it easy for a recruiter to scan through quickly and pick out your key points.
+Think about how you arrange your experience, skills and achievements.
+You want to make it easy for a recruiter to scan through quickly and pick out your key points.

 Types of CV formats:

-Chronological CV – lists your education and experience in reverse chronological order, starting with the most recent and working backwards.
+A chronological CV lists your education and experience in reverse chronological order.
+Start with the most recent and working backwards.
 This is the most common style of CV and is more suited to new graduates.
-It's also generally preferred by employers as it’s easy to skim through and pick out the information they need
+It's also generally preferred by employers as it’s easy to skim through.

-Skills-based (or functional) CV– can be useful when your degree subject and work experience are not related to the role and you want to show that you have relevant transferable skills.
-You need to have a very clear understanding of what the employer is looking for and be able to provide evidence through examples.
+This may be useful when your degree subject and work experience are not related to the role.
+This is because it allows you to show relevant transferable skills.
+You need be very clear on what the employer is looking for and be able to provide evidence through examples.

-targetjobs has additional advice on whether a chronological or skills-based CV is right for you.
+Targetjobs has more advice on whether a chronological or skills-based CV is right for you.

 • your research